 “Until she tells me I can go,” she replies.

-Since the occasion clearly calls for beer, I go to the chino and buy a bottle of Stella and mini pizza crusts at the bakery along the way.
-I pour Marisol a glass; she and I have talked many times about our love for beer.
+Since the occasion clearly calls for beer, I go to the chino and buy a bottle of Stella and a bag of mini pizza crusts at the bakery along the way.
+I pour Marisol a glass; she and I have talked many times about our shared love for beer.

 I tilt my head toward the glass on the counter.
 “Bueno, I guess I’ll drink it, then…”